-Sponsored by the Learning Innovation and Networked Knowledge (LINK) Research Lab and the Division of Faculty Affairs
+Sponsored by the Learning Innovation and Networked Knowledge (LINK) Research Lab and the Office of the Provost

 Faculty and staff selected for the program work together in themed communities under the guidance of a facilitator to explore and implement strategies, activities, and projects that improve the learning experience at UTA.
 Collaboration takes place through on-campus and online sessions among the group members and with national and international leaders in educational technology.
 Participants have the opportunity to funnel their experiences and insights gained back to their colleagues locally by presentations and discussions at conferences and workshops.
 Each participant plans, conducts, and evaluates a project based on the group theme.

 If you have questions about applying for the program in the future, please contact Justin T. Dellinger.